EoRImaging/FHD/examples.md

 ~~~
 Add keywords as necessary to change the analysis.
 All keywords are additions to the [eor_wrapper_defaults.pro](https://github.com/EoRImaging/pipeline_scripts/blob/master/FHD_IDL_wrappers/eor_wrapper_defaults.pro) keywords.

 FHD requires input data to be in uvfits format.
 Conversion into uvfits can be performed with [pyuvdata](https://github.com/RadioAstronomySoftwareGroup/pyuvdata) or CASA if necessary.
 Observations must have a unique string identifier (typically GPS seconds or Julian Dates).

+To acquire MWA uvfits files, you may use the [MWA ASVO service](https://asvo.mwatelescope.org/dashboard).
+Once registered and logged in, click "Data Job" in the upper right, select "New Data Job," and then select "Data Conversion Job" from the dropdown menu.
+We recommend starting with obsid 1061315448, which is zenith-pointed on the EoR0 field (centered on RA: 0, Dec: -27 deg) on August 23rd, 2013, and has minimal radio frequency interference.
+Proper settings for the query are as follows

+ - Observation ID: 1061315448
+ - Time Resolution (s): 2
+ - Freq Resolution (kHz): 80
+ - Edge Width (kHz): 80
+ - Output: UVFITS

+Check only the following boxes:

+ - Do not flag auto-correlations
+ - Do not correct for the digital gains
+ - Do not abort when not all visibility files are available
+ - Flag the centre channel of each coarse channel
+ - Centre on pointing centre

 ## MWA